About Jack T. May

 After graduating with an FCS-Families Studies degree, I immediately perused a Master’s degree in Psychology with an emphasis in Marriage and Family Therapy at Phillips Graduate Institute.
 While at Philips Graduate Institute, I successfully completed a specialization in Family Therapy Program and Co-Occurring Dual Diagnosis.
 I found MY PASSION!

 As an MFT Intern, I worked California Family Counseling center in Chatsworth and Neighborhood Counseling Center in Encino and in Westlake Village.
 I also work with incarcerated teens in the Juvenile Justice System at Camp Miller and Kilpatrick in Malibu.
 These Juvenile camps are the only camps in the state that offer athletic programs.
 The movie “Grid Iron Gang” was filmed and written about these particular camps where I served as a therapist.

 I’ve been working with couples, athletes and individuals since 2011.
 I have guest lectured at CSUN in the Family Studies Department on the subject of Ethics in Psychology and multicultural Ethics in Psychology.
-I am a nationally certified anger management specialist and am currently working as director and facilitator for Anger Management SFV.
-Anger Management SFV is a LA Superior Court approved anger management program for court appointed clients that are learning how to prevent anger outbursts.
-At the moment, I am working full-time in my private practice in Encino and Westlake Village.
+I am a nationally certified anger management specialist and am currently working as director and facilitator for Anger 805.
+Anger 805 is an anger management program for court appointed clients that are learning how to prevent anger outbursts.
+At the moment, I am working full-time in my private practice in Santa Barbara & Westlake Village.